thwfhk/shl-popl24-artifact/README.md

 ## Getting Started Guide

-To run the artifact you will need to build the Links language in `/links`.
+To evaluate the artifact you will need to build the Links language in `/links`.
 For your convenience, we provide a [Docker](https://www.docker.com/) image as well as its building instructions.
 Please consult [the official Docker